What Really Happened to Jasper Taylor?

 Jasper Taylor had been missing a week when Toshe went looking for him.

-“There was a park with a lake that Jasper would go to sometimes.
+“There was a park with a lake that Jasper would visit sometimes.
 He loved watching the reflections of the trees and buildings on the water.
 He said once he thought it was like looking into a parallel universe.
 He would sit there for hours staring in and fanaticizing.”

 “He almost died that night.
-If Toshe hadn’t found him we would be having a very different conversation now.
+If Toshe hadn’t found him, we would have a different conversation now.
 A lot would be different.
 In the hospital, after a week-long coma, Jasper finally woke up.
 The first thing he saw when he opened his eyes was her.
 Elizabeth.”

 One of the doctors tending to Taylor was a young woman named Elizabeth Parsons.